Telefonica confirms talks to merge Britain's O2 and Virgin Media

-MADRID (Reuters) - Spain’s Telefonica SA (TEF.MC) confirmed on Monday it has opened talks with billionaire John Malone’s Liberty Global Plc (LBTYA.O) over a possible merger between both companies’ British units.
+MADRID, May 4 (Reuters) - Spain’s Telefonica SA confirmed on Monday it has opened talks with billionaire John Malone’s Liberty Global Plc over a possible merger between both companies’ British units.

 The talks to merge Telefonica’s British mobile operator O2 and Liberty’s Virgin Cable network company have just started, the Spanish company said.